Astrol99/Bundle/README.md

 ~~Unless you get errors~~

 ## Usage

+**NOTE**: The install and uninstall commands are hidden and cannot be used from users that don't have admin permissions in your server in order to protect abuse and spam.
 ### Installing other cogs

 In order to install other cogs, you must use a git repo where the repo name and cog file name are the same.
 Usage:
 ```